Be Part of a Science-Education Excellence Initiative

 Here are the simple rules:

 - The Olympiad is a one-day, virtual event.
-The two-part competition will comprise morning and afternoon sessions on March 28, 2024.
+The two-part competition will comprise morning and afternoon sessions on April 24, 2025.

 - The competition will ask students to answer questions and solve problems in the fields of mechanics, optics, and electricity & magnetism.
 The list of topics is provided below.

 - The first part of the competition will give students 90 minutes to answer 25 multiple-choice questions.
-They will be delivered electronically to the coaches of registered participants at 8 a.m. (local time for each participant) on March 9.
+They will be delivered electronically to the coaches of registered participants at 8 a.m. (local time for each participant) on April 24.
 Coaches will be responsible for supervising students, scanning their answers and returning all responses for evaluation by noon (participants’ local time).

 - The second part of the competition consists of six, open-response, pre-algebra-based physics problems to be completed within 90 minutes.
-These problems will be delivered electronically to the coaches of registered participants at 1 p.m. (local time for each participant), with all answers to be submitted by 5 p.m.
+These problems will be delivered electronically to the coaches of registered participants at 1 p.m. (local time for each participant), with all answers to be submitted by 5 p.m. of April 24, 2025.

 Which students are eligible to participate?